-Element Description Retirement Benefits Under our IS&ESOP in 2018, we matched \$0.50 for each employee dollar contribution, up to an employee maximum of 4%.
+Element Description Retirement Benefits Under our Retirement Plan in calendar year 2018, we matched \$0.50 for each employee dollar contribution, up to a maximum of 4%.
+In calendar year 2019, we changed our matching formula to \$1.00 for each employee dollar contribution, up to an employee maximum of 4%.
 Additionally, the Company may make a discretionary investment fund and ESOP contribution.
 Employees are eligible to participate in the plan and receive company contributions, after 30 days of service.
 For certain employees whose compensation exceeds the IRS limit, we also provide a contribution into our nonqualified deferred compensation plans, the Supplemental Benefit Plan or the Deferred Plan, as applicable.
-Our nonqualified deferred compensation plans are described under "Nonqualified Deferred Compensation for Fiscal 2018" beginning on page 50.
-Perquisites We provide our executive officers with modest perquisites, including: Company-leased automobile-We pay all costs associated with leasing, operating, maintaining and insuring a company-leased automobile up to certain thresholds.
+Our nonqualified deferred compensation plans are described under "Nonqualified Deferred Compensation for Fiscal 2019" on page 50.
+Perquisites We provide our executive officers with modest perquisites, including: • Company-leased automobile-We pay all costs associated with leasing, operating, maintaining and insuring a company-leased automobile up to certain thresholds.
 Our executive officers are generally eligible for a new vehicle after 30 months and may choose to purchase the existing vehicle at book value plus payment of any miscellaneous expenses charged by our leasing company.
 Financial planning-We encourage our executive officers to receive professional advice regarding their financial, tax and estate planning needs.
 Therefore, we pay up to a maximum defined amount for each of our executive officers to cover tax planning, tax return preparation, financial counseling and estate planning.
 Every three years, we will pay up to an additional 50% of the annual allowance.
 Annual allowance ranges from \$5,000 to \$15,000 depending on the level of the executive officer's position.
 Annual executive physical-To help ensure the health of our executive officers, we generally pay up to \$2,000 for approved physical exam expenses not covered by the executive officer's health insurance.
 Company products-To enable our executive officers the opportunity to become more familiar with our products and use those products on a regular basis, we provide certain Company products and related accessories for personal use at no cost; provided, however, that executive officers are responsible for applicable taxes attributable to the value of such products.
 The value of a product or accessory is generally deemed to be our distributor net price or its equivalent, which is also the price at which products are available to employees for purchase.
-Travel expenses-During fiscal 2018, we paid certain travel costs for spouses of our executive officers in connection with certain off-site meetings, such as an off-site Board of Directors meeting or other business-related meetings in which it was appropriate for a spouse to attend.
+Travel expenses-During fiscal 2019, we paid certain travel costs for spouses of our executive officers in connection with certain off-site meetings, such as an off-site Board of Directors meeting or other business-related meetings in which it was appropriate for a spouse to attend.
 Charitable Giving We support charitable organizations for our employees through our matching gift program.
 The program for our executive officers provides that a gift or gifts by an executive officer and/or his or her spouse to one or more tax exempt 501(c)(3) charitable organizations located in the United States will be matched by us in an aggregate amount of up to \$3,000 per year.

-Specific amounts included in the fiscal 2018 "All Other Compensation" column of the "Summary Compensation Table" are in the table below.
+Specific amounts included in the fiscal 2019 "All Other Compensation" column of the "Summary Compensation Table" are in the table below.